Trump will not announce promised embassy move during Israel trip

 The decision comes as top officials at the State Department, Pentagon and in the intelligence community warned Trump against the bold move, explaining that it could hurt chances of restarting peace talks between Israel and Palestinians.

+Trump reached the decision after he was warned that moving the embassy could aggravate his nascent efforts at rebooting the peace process at a time when the US has seen encouraging initial signs from the Israelis and Palestinians.

 Arab diplomats have also conveyed their concerns to Trump and his top advisers on the issue in recent months.
+And King Abdullah of Jordan personally appealed to Trump earlier this year not to move the embassy, warning of negative regional repercussions.

-The administration official stressed that while Trump has no immediate plans to announce the move, he was not ruling out the possibility in the future.
+The two administration officials who spoke to CNN stressed that while Trump has no immediate plans to announce the move, he was not ruling out the possibility in the future.

 Several previous US presidents have promised to move the embassy to Jerusalem, but none have followed through on the pledge.